 Lack of Sleep Affects Weight Loss

-This hot weather is really affecting my sleep by keeping me awake.
+I’ve been suffering from a bit of insomnia recently.
 But did you know that lack of sleep affects weight loss?

 It is true, experts have shown that a lack of sleep affects weight loss and you can actually gain weight.
 The lack of sleep not only affects your general well-being and physical health, but also messes with your brain’s fundamental mechanisms for curbing those hunger pangs.